 The health clearance is a process that results in a document that says you’ve consulted with a doctor about your medications, vaccinations, and mental health before you go abroad.
 The goal is for you to have a plan to manage any health issues that may occur while you’re away from the resources you usually rely on at home.

 The health clearance allows you and your health provider to anticipate and plan for the unexpected.

 - Some medications commonly prescribed in the US are illegal or just plain unavailable in other countries.

 - Getting outside your comfort zone can have the surprise side effect of triggering conditions — even those that you manage well at home.

 - Food and water safety varies by country and city, and the laws aren’t always enforced to the same degree as in the US.

-The process of getting your health clearance ensures you have carefully considered all the factors that will support your health while abroad.
+Getting your health clearance helps you carefully consider all the factors that will support your health while abroad.

 How it’s used